WrestleMania V: The Mega Powers Explode

-The main feud heading into WrestleMania was between Hulk Hogan and "Macho Man" Randy Savage, who for most of the previous year were a unified team that referred to themselves as The Mega Powers.
+The main feud heading into WrestleMania was between Hulk Hogan, and Randy Savage, who for most of the previous year were a unified team that referred to themselves as The Mega Powers.

 The unit began forming after Savage wrestled The Honky Tonk Man for his Intercontinental Heavyweight Championship on the October 3, 1987 airing of Saturday Night's Main Event.
-After the match, which Savage won by disqualification, Honky Tonk Man enlisted the help of Bret Hart and Jim Neidhart in attacking Savage.
-As Honky was ready to strike Savage with his guitar, Savage’s valet Miss Elizabeth came back to ringside accompanied by then-reigning World Wrestling Federation Champion Hogan, who helped Savage even the odds.
+After the match, which Savage won by disqualification, Honky Tonk Man enlisted the help of Bret Hart, and Jim Neidhart in attacking Savage.
+As Honky was ready to strike Savage with his guitar, Savage’s valet Miss Elizabeth came back to ringside accompanied by then-reigning WWF World Heavyweight Champion Hogan, who helped Savage even the odds.

 Later, Hogan faced Andre the Giant in a rematch of their championship bout from WrestleMania III on the premiere episode of The Main Event, which was broadcast live on February 5, 1988, in Indianapolis.
-With help from “The Million Dollar Man” Ted DiBiase and a crooked official, Andre dethroned Hogan as champion and immediately surrendered the title to DiBiase as repayment for his assistance.
+With help from Ted DiBiase, and a crooked official, Andre dethroned Hogan as champion and immediately surrendered the title to DiBiase as repayment for his assistance.
 After the contest, Andre’s victory was upheld due to WWF referees’ decisions being regarded as final.
 Still, the WWF World Heavyweight Championship was declared vacant as Andre was not permitted to surrender the title to another wrestler.
 Thus, a tournament was conceived for WrestleMania IV for the vacant title.
-Savage advanced to the finals and, with a little help from Hogan, won the tournament and the championship by defeating DiBiase in the finals.
+Savage advanced to the finals and, with a little help from Hogan, won the tournament, and the championship by defeating DiBiase in the finals.
 Hogan celebrated with Savage afterward, cementing their union.

-Over the course of the rest of 1988, Hogan and Savage feuded with many heel tag teams, such as the Mega Bucks team of DiBiase and Andre and the Twin Towers, consisting of Akeem and The Big Boss Man.
+Throughout the rest of 1988, Hogan and Savage feuded with many heel tag teams, such as the Mega Bucks team of DiBiase, and Andre and the Twin Towers, consisting of Akeem, and The Big Boss Man.
 While they never actually chased the company’s tag team championships, the Mega Powers stayed together as one of the strongest tag team forces in the company as the year ended.

 Things slowly began to change as 1989 began, however.
 Hogan had requested that Elizabeth accompany him to the ring for several of his matches in addition to her duties as Savage’s valet.
-This led to several occasions were Elizabeth was placed in harm’s way, which did not sit well with the Macho Man.
+This led to several occasions where Elizabeth was placed in harm’s way, which did not sit well with the Macho Man.
 Another sign that tensions were beginning to mount came when Savage picked up Boss Man’s nightstick after a match with Akeem and glared at Hogan while he had his back turned, posing as he often did for the crowd.